rohit-mehra/CapsNet-tensorflow-jupyter/readme.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg?style=plastic)](https://opensource.org/licenses/Apache-2.0) [![Contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=plastic)](CONTRIBUTING.md)

 A Tensorflow implementation of [CapsNet](https://arxiv.org/abs/1710.09829), based on my understanding.
-This repo is built with an aim to simplify the concept, implement and understand it.
+This repository is built with an aim to simplify the concept, implement and understand it.

+Any suggestions, or any mistake you find, I'll be happy to entertain.

 Credits for this amazing comparison: <https://github.com/naturomics/CapsNet-Tensorflow> ![capsVSneuron](capsuleVSneuron.png)